Paola Bertucci

 Research Areas:

 My work focuses on science, technology, and medicine in seventeenth- and eighteenth-century Europe.
-I am also broadly interested in the visual and material cultures of science.
+I am also broadly interested in the visual and material cultures of science and technology and in the politics of display.
 I have published on artisanal cultures and the politics of encyclopedism in Old Regime France, on the social history of experimental physics in Italy and England, on the silk industry and industrial espionage within Europe and across the Atlantic.
 Most recently, my research and publications have addressed the intersections between HSTM and the history of craft and labor.

 I am the author of three monographs: